 The electives in this booklet have been designed to specifically meet the needs of students.
 The variety of electives on offer allow students to choose a very unique pathway.
-Students will potentially be able to complete 8 electives over a 2 year period.
+Students will complete 6 electives over a 2 year period.

 This booklet explains the requirements of NESA in relation to the core subjects.
 It is important that this information is read through and questions asked if you are unsure of any of the content.